-On Tuesday, Californians voted to remove Superior Court Judge Aaron Persky from the bench, the first judge in 86 years to be recalled in the state.
-Persky was best known for handing a six-month sentence to Brock Turner, sparking a national outcry in 2016.
+On Tuesday, Californians voted to remove Superior Court Judge Aaron Perksy from the bench, the first judge in 86 years to be recalled in the state.
+Perksy was best known for handing a six-month sentence to Brock Turner, sparking a national outcry in 2016.

 Turner, then a 20-year-old Stanford University student, was convicted of three felony counts of sexual assault after attacking an unconscious woman next to a dumpster.
 Persky sentenced him to six months in prison, saying he feared a heavier sentence would have a "severe impact" on Turner.
 Prosecutors had asked for a six-year sentence, but the probation department didn't recommend jail time.